-3.2 Issuer-Related Risks
+3.2 Issuer-related risks

+In our rating of covered bonds, the issuer's long-term rating, i.e. the creditworthiness of the issuer, is an authoritative reference point serving as a rating floor.
+Generally, CRA only assesses the ratings of covered bonds of issuers for which it maintains a long-term rating or for which a reference long-term rating can be determined based on the basis of expected support or guarantees.
+However, if the issuer has no long-term rating but the parent company does, CRA may use the parent rating as a rating reference point.

+2 EBA Report on Covered Bonds Recommendations on Harmonisation of Covered Bond Frameworks in the EU EBA-Op-2016-23 | 20 December 2016

-In our rating of covered bonds, the issuer long-term rating, i.e. the creditworthiness of the issuer, is an authoritative reference point serving as a rating floor.
-If the issuer has no long-term rating but the parent company does, then CRA will use the parent rating as a rating reference point - if the investment is 100% or the probability is very high that the issuer is supported by the parent company in the event of payment difficulties.
-The probability of support depends on a variety of factors, including a common jurisdiction, agreements on profit transfers, a uniform branding and interdependency in the business model or refinancing.
-If the covered bonds are a full recourse debt instrument, then as long as the issuer is solvent, the covered bond obligations will be serviced regardless of the development of the cover pool.
+This refers primarily to SPE-covered bond issuance set-ups (e.g. France, Italy, or Netherlands) and issuances of subsidiaries in a group of companies.
+We evaluate whether the issuer is fully owned or the probability is very high that the issuer is supported by the parent company in the event of payment difficulties.
+The probability of support may depend on a variety of factors, including a common regulatory framework, agreements on profit and loss transfers, guarantees, a uniform branding and interdependency in the business model or refinancing.
+Therefore, we analyze to what extent the issuer-related risk of an SPE or subsidiary can be equated with that of the group.

-The issuer long-term rating also encompasses an assessment of issuer-related operational risks.
-For example, the issuer sets and maintains lending and loan origination standards.
-The issuer also manages the cover pool composition, influences asset- and liability-mismatches and can set the overcollateralization level of the pool above legal requirements or contractual commitments.
-The issuer must have installed risk management systems to identify and control the relevant risks such as interest rate-, currency and market price risks, or operational and liquidity risks.
-The discretion must be sufficiently broad for the issuer to be able to counteract negative changes without breach of covered bond legislation or contractual commitments, for example in adding new assets of lower credit quality to the cover pool or entering new hedging contracts which change the hedging profile of the cover pool.
-Since the issuer normally also is the servicer of the underlying loans, CRA considers the presence of a back-up servicer a positive to the reduction of payment interruption risk following a default of the issuer and a switch to the second recourse.
+The issuer long-term rating also includes an assessment of issuer-related operational risks.
+This includes the issuer's role in setting and maintaining lending standards, managing the cover pool, influencing asset-liability mismatches, and setting the overcollateralization level beyond legal or contractual obligations.
+The issuer should have risk management systems to identify and control the relevant risks such as interest rate-, currency and market price risks, or operational and liquidity risks.

+The issuer should also have the discretion to mitigate negative changes without violating covered bond legislation or contractual commitments, such as by adding lower-quality assets to the cover pool or altering hedging contracts.
+As the issuer typically services the underlying loans, the presence of a backup servicer is viewed positively by CRA, as it reduces payment interruption risk following issuer default and transition to the second recourse.

-The rating outlook of the issuer long-term rating may be relevant for the assessment of the covered bond rating outlook if no notching buffer2 against a potential downgrade of the issuer rating becomes apparent from the analysis of the primary and secondary uplift.
+The rating outlook of the issuer long-term rating may be relevant for the assessment of the covered bond rating outlook if no notching buffer3 against a potential downgrade of the issuer rating becomes apparent from the analysis of the primary and secondary uplift.